The 1st International Conference on Small Island States (SIS) and Subnational Island Jurisdictions (SNIJs)

 SNIJs, and their residents, have their own stories to tell, particularly in how they have navigated the always tortuous, often tense, relationships with their metropolitan powers and governments.
 In many cases, these non-sovereign territories have shied away from outright independence, even when this option was encouraged by their respective metropole.
 Instead, they have opted for federalist arrangements that offer varying degrees of autonomy and self-determination, while maintaining important ‘provisions’ from their ‘mainland’: defence, welfare, international representation, citizenship and mobility rights.

-We propose the first ever conference to discuss life, governance, and global engagement on, for, and with SIDS and SNIJs.
+We propose the first ever conference to discuss life, governance, and global engagement on, for, and with Small Island Developing States (SIDS) and Subnational Island Jurisdictions (SNIJs).
 We do so by encouraging conversations and presentations that engage critically with multiple levels of ‘island living’:

 - The unfolding of daily life on small island states and/or territories, involving the challenges of securing decent livelihoods and navigating the opportunities and threats of living on small island jurisdictions.
 These include coping with monopolistic services; tightly networked communities; partisan politics; flight and ferry schedules; the strategic resort to migration.

-- The role of national and regional elites and interest groups, including political parties and governments, in seeking to take maximum advantage of sovereignty (in island states) or non-sovereignty (in island territories), as the case may be.
+- The role of national and regional elites and interest groups, including political parties and governments, in seeking to take maximum advantage of sovereignty (on island states) or non-sovereignty (on island territories).
+Alternatively, pressure from metropoles and/or global entities to take advantage of an island because of its governance structure.
 Initiatives to discuss include nation-building, constitutional reform, regionalization (as with the Organisation of Eastern Caribbean States), and diaspora engagement.

 We want to share stories.
-We welcome submissions that look at these dynamics on a case by case, or island by island, basis, and from different disciplinary standpoints.
+We welcome submissions that look at these dynamics on a case by case, island by island, or regional basis.
+All disciplinary perspectives are welcomed.
 We are especially keen to engage with presentations that adopt a more comparative framework or methodology in their critical analysis.

 For example: to what extent are SNIJs less autonomous and sovereign than SIDS?
 Why has the impetus for small island independence stalled since 1984?
 Why are there island independence referenda planned only for the SNIJs of New Caledonia and Bougainville?
 Are UK SNIJs more autonomous than French or Dutch ones?
 Is offshore banking better regulated on SIDS than SNIJs?
 Can SIDS and SNIJs just as competently achieve the UN’s Sustainable Development Goals?
 Is there better climate change preparedness in sovereign island states (because of localised decision-making) or in non-sovereign ones (because of easier access to metropolitan funding)?

 Abstracts of around 150 words each are invited on any of the above themes.
 These should be accompanied by the full name and institutional affiliation of the author/s.
-They should be submitted electronically to: email@example.com by not later than Sunday, October 1, 2017.
+DEADLINE FOR ABSTRACTS was November 23, 2018.
+It is now closed.
+For further information, please contact conference organizers.

 University of Prince Edward Island/University of Malta,